Carpea03/sales_interviewer/README.md

 Sales Interviewer Chatbot
-This project is a Streamlit-based application that utilizes OpenAI's GPT-4o model to create an interactive chatbot.
+This project is a Streamlit-based application that utilizes Anthropic's Claude 3.5 model to create an interactive chatbot.
 The chatbot interviews sales professionals and generates content based on their responses.
 Additionally, the application can send an email with the interview transcript and generated story.

 Features
 Interactive chatbot for interviewing sales professionals